Depth-Dependent Halos: Illustrative Rendering of Dense Line Data

 Get the video:

 You can download a demo of the Depth-Dependent Halos tool (for Win32, Mac OS X–Intel, Linux–32bit, and Linux–64bit; 27.3MB) and try it out for yourself.
+There is also example code to read or write the used datasets.

 - high-resolution example images, normal (non-3D) version (PDF, 3.8MB)